JLuc/scribus-project-manager/README.md

 - in the book text of an existing textframe, use "AAA" or "XXX" next to the text of your note (avoid this with long texts)
 - OR create a dedicated small textframe and type your note along with AAA, XXX or PPP prefix

-When project's manager `makbook` is called,
+When project's manager `makebook` is called,
 - it reminds you of all such notes it finds in the chapters of your book
 - it creates a `book_comments.md` summary of notes for all chapters